AhmedelheGery/react-report-status/README.md

 - - ZIP code

 2. The results of the user’s status report.
 Provided are logos for each directory.
-3. The status check should work with multiple locations/countries.
-Here are some examples:
+3. The status check should work with different locations/countries.
+Here is the location that we use for our tests:

 - - Einstein Cafe, Unter den linden 42, 10117

-- - Uberall (Uberall, Hussitenstr 32-33, 13355)
+But you should feel free to play around and test other locations too.
+Pay attention to the API response/UI - why is it different?

-- - - The API response for this one is different.
-Why?
+- Uberall (Uberall, Hussitenstr 32-33, 13355)
 - Try your favorite bar!
 - Try locations in other countries